November 1, 2015 at 2:09 pm #1479

-If you have been following my TOS forum which tracks these changes, then you should already be familiar with how they have systematically not only revised them to continue screwing backers, but also to reduce their liability and obligations.
+If you have been following my tracking of these changes, then you should already be familiar with how they have systematically not only revised them to continue screwing backers, but also to reduce their liability and obligations.
 This latest version is worse.
 First of all, the Fundraising & Pledges section has been completely re-written – again.
 It also now comes with a disclaimer:

 “RSI is conducting a crowdfunding campaign to support the development of the Game and the related RSI Services.
 You do not purchase anything, you make a pledge towards the development of the Game and the other RSI Services.
 Your pledge entitles you to receive the selected in-game items when they are developed and introduced into the Alpha releases of Star Citizen and/or to receive the game Squadron 42, as selected.
 Please read this clause carefully to understand the differences between crowdfunding and a purchase.”

 Not sure how they are now going to explain charging VAT in EU nations.